-Recently, there’s been a lot of research and discussion about early intervention and teaching basic reading skills to kids before the age of nine.
+Recently, there’s been a lot of research and discussion about early intervention and teaching basic reading skills to kids before the age of 9.
 But what happens to kids with delayed reading skills when they enter middle and high school?
 Are accommodations in the classroom enough?
 Is it too late to teach reading?
-In this article, Kevin Feldman, Ed.D., addresses these questions.

 Nobody’s good at everything, but we can all get better at things that are important, through time, teaching, practice, and lots of support from those who love us.

 Improving adolescents’ literacy skills is more difficult, and it’s more difficult for a number of reasons.
 One major reason is this whole thing of attitude.
 We find that a lot of adolescents — understandably, if they’ve been struggling with literacy — have really developed negative attitudes about reading, writing, the whole subject of dealing with improving their academic skills.
 There’s no simple solution here.
 But it’s very, very important that whatever approach folks use, that it’s really done in partnership with adolescents.